 The help section you are reading focuses on how to deploy ArcGIS Enterprise or ArcGIS Server site on Amazon Web Services.
 It also includes special topics about maintaining and scaling your deployment on AWS.

-If you need general information about ArcGIS Server, enterprise geodatabases, Portal for ArcGIS, or ArcGIS Data Store, visit those respective sections in the ArcGIS Server, Portal for ArcGIS, or ArcGIS Desktop help.
+If you need general information about ArcGIS Server, enterprise geodatabases, ArcGIS Enterprise, or ArcGIS Data Store, visit those respective sections in the ArcGIS Server, Portal for ArcGIS, or ArcGIS Desktop help.
 The ArcGIS Server help describes how to publish services, configure security users and roles, and create web applications.
-The Portal for ArcGIS administration guide describes how to implement a portal, and the Portal for ArcGIS help describes how to use a portal.
+The Portal for ArcGIS administration guide describes how to implement a portal, and the Portal for ArcGIS user help describes how to use a portal.
 The ArcGIS Desktop help describes how to build and manage geodatabases.

 Links to other help are provided throughout this help system where appropriate.